aw63933/One4uBot/README.md

 ## Groups and Support

-if you want new features, or announcements, you can follow our [UserbotIndo Channel](https://t.me/kernel4vincechat).
+if you want new features, or announcements, you can follow our [Userbot](https://t.me/kernel4vincechat).

-For discussion, bug reporting, and help, you can join [UserbotIndo Support Group](https://t.me/kernel4vincechat).
+For discussion, bug reporting, and help, you can join [Userbot](https://t.me/kernel4vincechat).

 ## GREETINGS FROM W41K3R
 You can always pm @aw63933